 Founded in 1998, Edinburgh-based Pelamis Wave Power (PWP) manufactured and operated Pelamis wave energy converters.

 In 2004, Pelamis Wave Power demonstrated their first full-scale prototype, the P1, at EMEC’s wave test site at Billia Croo.
 Here, the P1 became the world’s first offshore wave power converter to successfully generate electricity into a national grid.
 The device was 120m long, 3.5m in diameter and comprised four tube sections.

 The findings from Pelamis’ testing at EMEC between 2004 – 2007 led to the development of their second generation device – the P2.
 The P2 comprised five connected sections which flex and bend in the waves.
 This movement is harnessed by hydraulic rams at the joints which in turn drive electrical generators located inside the device.
 The device is 180m long, four metres in diameter and weighs approximately 1,350 tonnes.

-Whilst the P2 machines remain in Orkney, the company went into administration in November 2014, and Wave Energy Scotland now owns their assets and IP.
+Unfortunately, Pelamis went into administration in November 2014, and Wave Energy Scotland now owns their assets and IP.
 The P2-001 has been dismantled.